-A review of virtual wards has shown that they can be highly effective in improving the quality of care for patients with long-term conditions.
+A review of virtual wards has shown that they can improve the quality of care for patients with long-term conditions.
 According to the DHSC (Department of Health and Social Care), there is increased evidence that virtual wards are a “safe and efficient alternative to hospital care, particularly for frail patients.”

 Virtual wards can also help to improve the quality of life for patients.
-By being at home and in a more familiar environment, patients can maintain their independence, social connections, and routines.
-It has improved patient satisfaction and well-being, as it has reduced anxiety, and decreased the risk of hospitalization or readmission.
+Patients can maintain their independence, social connections, and routines by being at home and in a more familiar environment.
+It has improved patient satisfaction and well-being by reducing anxiety and decreasing the risk of hospitalization or readmission.

 Virtual wards have also improved health outcomes for patients.
-By providing ongoing monitoring and support, patients can learn to manage their conditions more effectively.
+Patients can learn to manage their conditions more effectively by providing ongoing monitoring and support.

 Improving access to healthcare is another benefit.
-This is because patients do not need to travel to a hospital to receive care.
-This can be particularly beneficial for patients who live in rural areas or who cannot travel.
-Additionally, virtual ward teams are able to provide care for a larger number of patients than traditional hospital-based care, helping to reduce waiting times.
+Patients do not need to travel to a hospital to receive care.
+This can be particularly beneficial for patients who live in rural areas or cannot travel.
+Additionally, virtual ward teams can provide care for more patients than traditional hospital-based care, helping to reduce waiting times.

 One of the biggest challenges is ensuring that patients have access to the same level of care as they would in a physical ward.
-This can be difficult, as healthcare professionals need to see and examine patients.
-In addition, it is vital to ensure access to emergency care, when the patient’s health deteriorates and there is no healthcare professional present.
+Healthcare professionals need to examine patients, so seeing them via video can add complexity to the treatment.
+In addition, it is vital to secure quick access to emergency care when the patient’s health deteriorates, and no healthcare professional is present.

-Another challenge is ensuring that patients are able to use the technology involved in virtual wards.
-This can be difficult for some patients, particularly those who are elderly or who have never used technology before.
+Another challenge is ensuring that patients can use the technology for virtual wards.
+Utilizing technology can be difficult for some patients, particularly those who are elderly or have never used similar equipment.

-The success is dependent on numerous factors, including the reliability of technology and infrastructure, the expertise of the multidisciplinary team, and the level of support and engagement from patients, including effective communication.
+The success depends on numerous factors, including the reliability of technology and infrastructure, the expertise of the multidisciplinary team, and the level of support and engagement from patients, including effective communication.